Mobile Alerting

 Clear Alert

-If you select one of these options for a checklist then as soon as that checklist is completed by a user, the related alert is acknowledged/cleared automatically: reports in the Control Centre and the alert listing in the Alert section of the CWM app/Memo are automatically updated so the whole team knows the latest status.
+If you select one of these options for a checklist then as soon as that checklist is completed by a user, the related alert is acknowledged/cleared automatically: reports in the Control Centre and the alert listing in the Alert section of the Checkit App are automatically updated so the whole team knows the latest status.
 If you select one of the options for a particular check within a Checklist, then as soon as the check is completed by a Checklist user the related alert is cleared/acknowledged.

 It does not make sense to select the same option (either Clear or Acknowledge) for both an individual check and the whole checklist - that would result in several acknowledgements / updates.
 It would make sense, for example, to have the first check in a checklist trigger Acknowledgment of the alert (to let all know that the alert is being addressed) and to have completion of the checklist automatically trigger clearing of the alert (assuming you've designed the checklist in such a way that it is only completed when the problem is resolved).